-Although the principles embodied in these 'Preliminary Conclusions' were rather balanced,53 they received a fairly cold reception, to say the least, from human rights bodies and activists.54 Until the very last stages of the study,55 the question of the special regime, vel non, for reservations to human rights treaties remained an object of debates and a source of concern for the ILC and its Special Rapporteur.
-Various meetings were organized with human rights bodies and the Sub-Commission on Human Rights either individually or globally.56 Although it was a time and energy consuming process, it has undoubtedly facilitated a better mutual understanding and it induced me to take a clearer conscience of the issues and to propose what I think were more appropriate and realistic solutions than the ones initially envisaged.57
+Although the principles embodied in these 'Preliminary Conclusions' were rather balanced, they received a fairly cold reception, to say the least, from human rights bodies and activists.
+Until the very last stages of the study, the question of the special regime, vel non, for reservations to human rights treaties remained an object of debates and a source of concern for the ILC and its Special Rapporteur.
+Various meetings were organized with human rights bodies and the Sub-Commission on Human Rights either individually or globally.
+Although it was a time- and energy-consuming process, it has undoubtedly facilitated a better mutual understanding and it enabled me to have a better understanding of the issues and to propose what I think were more appropriate and realistic solutions than the ones initially envisaged.

-This human rights excursion was the main infringement to the usual codification process through the ILC.58 For the rest, the Special Rapporteur submitted his reports to the Commission, which, as is usual, introduced draft guidelines.59 The reports were

-53 A good evidence of their balanced character is that they were not only criticized by the human rights bodies and activists, but also by many States from various sensitivities (see Fourth Report on Reservations to Treaties, doc.
-A/CN.4/499, [1999] ILC YB, vol. II(1), pp. 129-131, paras.
-10-16).

-54 See in particular: Third Report on Reservations to Treaties, doc.
-A/CN.4/491 and Add.1-6, [1998] ILC YB, vol. II(2), p.
-231, para.
-16, describing the reactions received from the Chairperson of the Human Rights Committee and Fourth Report on Reservations to Treaties, supra fn.
-53, p.
-129, para.
-11 concerning the feedback given by the Committee against Torture.

-55 See Fourteenth Report on Reservations to Treaties, doc.
-A/CN.4/614, paras.
-52-64 and doc.
-A/CN.4/614 /Add.
-2, paras.
-285-290; in 2010, in relation to the effect of invalid reservation, see the Fifteenth Report on Reservations to Treaties, doc.
-A/CN.4/624/Add.1, paras.
-436-473.

-56 As was the case in 2007, when the Commission promoted a two days meeting with representatives of the Committee on Economic, Social and Cultural Rights; the Human Rights Committee; the Committee against Torture; the Committee on the Rights of the Child; the Committee on the Elimination of Racial Discrimination; the Committee on the Elimination of Discrimination against Women; the Committee on Migrant Workers; the Council of Europe (European Court of Human Rights and the Committee of Legal Advisers on Public International Law (CAHDI)); and the Sub-Commission on the Promotion and Protection of Human Rights (see Summary of discussions, held in 2007, with United Nations and other experts in the field of human rights, including representatives from various human rights treaty bodies, prepared by the Special Rapporteur, doc.
-ILC(LIX)/RT/CRP.1, available online: http://untreaty.un.org/ilc/documentation/english/ilc%28lix%29_rt_crp1.pdf).

-57 See infra in particular the solution retained in guideline 4.5.3 (Status of the author of an invalid reservation in relation to the treaty).
+- 2nd Report, supra note 13, at 67, para.
+163. - Ibid., at 67-82, paras 164-252. - $^{50}$ $\,$ Report of the ILC on the Work of its 49th Session, Yrbk ILC (1997), II(2), at 56, para.
+149. - Ibid., at 57, para.
+157. - Yrbk ILC (1998), I, at 159, para.
+4. - Good evidence of their balanced character is that they were not only criticized by the human rights bodies and activists, but also by many states from various sensitivities: see 4th Report on Reservations to Treaties, Doc.
+A/CN.4/499, Yrbk ILC (1999), II(1), at 129-131, paras 10-16. - See in particular: 3rd Report on Reservations to Treaties, Doc.
+A/CN.4/491 and Add.
+1-6, Yrbk ILC (1998), II(2), at 231, para.
+16, describing the reactions received from the Chairperson of the Human Rights Committee and 4th Report, supra note 53, at 129, para.
+11 concerning the feedback given by the Committee against Torture. - See 14th Report on Reservations to Treaties, Doc.
+A/CN.4/614, at paras 52-64 and Doc.
+A/CN.4/614 / Add.
+2, at paras 285-290; in 2010, in relation to the effect of invalid reservation, see the 15th Report on Reservations to Treaties, Doc.
+A/CN.4/624/Add.
+1, at paras 436-473. - As was the case in 2007, when the Commission promoted a two-day meeting with representatives of the Committee on Economic, Social and Cultural Rights; the Human Rights Committee; the Committee against Torture; the Committee on the Rights of the Child; the Committee on the Elimination of Racial Discrimination; the Committee on the Elimination of Discrimination against Women; the Committee on Migrant Workers; the Council of Europe (European Court of Human Rights and the Committee of Legal Advisers on Public International Law (CAHDI)); and the Sub-Commission on the Promotion and Protection of Human Rights: see Summary of discussions, held in 2007, with UN and other experts in the field of human rights, including representatives from various human rights treaty bodies, prepared by the Special Rapporteur, Doc.
+ILC(LIX)/RT/CRP.1. - See infra, in particular the solution retained in guideline 4.5.3 (Status of the author of an invalid reservation in relation to the treaty).

-58 May I say that it was a fortunate infringement and that the ILC may find beneficial for its future projects to consult more with other expert bodies?